Fewer Americans file for jobless benefits last week - The Boston Globe

 Advertisement

-Hiring in the US in 2022 has been remarkably strong even as the country faces rising interest rates and weak economic growth.
+Hiring in the United States in 2022 has been remarkably strong even as the country faces rising interest rates and weak economic growth.

 On Tuesday, the government reported that the number of open jobs in the United States rose in July after three months of declines.
 There were 11.2 million open jobs available on the last day of July — nearly two jobs, on average, for every unemployed person — a sign that employers are still urgently seeking workers despite a weakening economy and high inflation.